devopsdays/devopsdays-web/content/page/organizing.md

 You can usually draw on different sources to get speakers:

 - the call for proposals
-- ask on Twitter for people to retweet your CFP announcement
+- ask on social media for people help spread your CFP announcement
 - reach out to local meetups and organizations
 - contact desired speakers directly